-Submit the Education Assistance Request Form to request nature-related educational assistance in the classroom or with a field trip.
-You may also contact Valerie Taber email@example.com for more information.
+Teachers: Please submit the Education Assistance Request Form to request nature-related educational assistance in the classroom or with a field trip.
+You may also go to the Contact Us page to send us your question or nature of your request.
 Please try to submit assistance requests as far in advance of your anticipated need as possible (we suggest 3 months).
 We need adequate time to line up volunteers and assemble materials and may not be able to meet your need on short notice.

-The chapter’s Education Committee hosts a homeschool science program at Acton Nature Center on the first Friday of each month from September through May.
-Classes are 2-3 hours long and cover nature-related topics, including rocks and soils (Earth science); wildlife, plants, and insects (bioscience); and the night sky (astronomy).
+The Rio Brazos Chapter provides trained volunteer instructors for a homeschool science program at Acton Nature Center on the first Friday of each month from September through May.
+Classes are about four hours long and cover nature-related topics, including rocks and soils (Earth science); wildlife, plants, and insects (bioscience); and the night sky (astronomy).

 The chapter has a booth featuring a backdrop and a touch table.
 The backdrop shows features of nature – birds, butterflies, rocks, flowers, reptiles – and things we do – conducting training classes, teaching children, interacting with people at public events, putting up bird boxes, leading nature walks, maintaining butterfly gardens, and more.
 The touch table holds a variety of items from nature — seeds, insect specimens, animal skulls, fossils, and more — that spark interest and prompt questions and stories.
 Chapter members staff the booth, providing information and answering questions about the chapter and the Texas Master Naturalist program.
 The chapter welcomes opportunities to provide outreach with our booth at community events.